easybuilders/easybuild-tutorial/docs/2022-isc22/practical_info.md

 You can self-request an invitation to join the EasyBuild Slack via [https://easybuild.io/join-slack](https://easybuild.io/join-slack).

-???
-Reproducing the tutorial environment at home (after the workshop) "(click to show steps)"
+??? success "Reproducing the tutorial environment at home (after the workshop): (click to show steps)"

     *Note:* These steps might differ on our system.
 Please reach out to us on Slack if you run into problems.